 Because the Admissions Committee has no satisfactory means of evaluating the premedical education at universities outside of the United States and Canada, it is rare that we admit individuals from foreign universities.
 We therefore require at least one year of premedical training at an institution in the US, in addition to the MCAT.
 Please note that non-residents of the United States are ineligible for federal financial aid programs.

 The MCAT may be taken up to three years prior to applying.

 The Committee hopes you will have received grades of As and Bs in your scientific courses (more As than Bs), but recognizes such grades are not possible under all circumstances.
 We know, for example, that in some advanced scientific courses, the grading curves may be atypical in comparison with introductory courses.
 A final grade lower than C minus in any required courses is not regarded by the Committee as satisfactory completion of our requirements.
 If you have such grades in required courses, you must have retaken the courses (or acceptable substitutes) with higher grades.
 You may take a few courses not required for admissions on a pass/fail basis but if you have failed a course, the Committee will wonder why.
 If applicable, please include an explanation of such a grade in your application.

 Letters of Recommendation

 We welcome letters of recommendation from both individual and premedical advisory groups who have a genuine knowledge of you and your capabilities and thus can provide more than routine praise.
 The Admissions Committee requires 3 letters of recommendation.
-One must come from a science faulty member, teacher or research mentor.
+One must come from a science faculty member, teacher or research mentor.
 The Committee will accept up to seven letters of recommendation, but keep in mind that letters from people who do not know you personally cannot be given serious consideration

 Extracurricular Activities and Summer Jobs